essuu27/essuu27/README.md

 ## Hi, I’m essuu27
 I've been coding and scripting in different languages for a few years.
-The languages I've used have been (*mainly*) C, bash, perl and PASCAL.
+The languages I've used have been (*mainly*) C, bash, perl and python.

 I thought I'd get back into scripting as I've been away for a while.
 I'll be using this space mainly for learning good coding style, best practices and new techniques.
 There are likely to be a fair few mistakes early on but I'm aiming to learn from those.